HaoWang95/selftaught-note/Flutter/flutterday2.md

 ## Widget Tree
 The procedures of building a Flutter app is to compose different widgets together to form a **widget tree**.
 A Flutter app is represented by a **widget tree** just like DOM in the browser.

+### Widget layout
+#### **Lay out multiple widgets vertically and horizontally**
+Use a **Row** widget to arrange widgets horizontally, and a **Column** widget to arrange widgets vertically.
+* **Row** and **Column** are two of the most commonly used layout widgets.
+* Each of them take a list of child widgets
+* A child widget can itself be a Row, Column, or other complex widget Control how a row or column aligns its children using **mainAxisAlignment** and **crossAxisAlignment** properties. **For a row, the main axis runs horizontally and cross axis runs vertically.
+For a column, the main axis runs vertically and the cross axis runs horizontally.**

+Personal note: Row and Column are more like FlexBox is CSS.

+Sizing widgets